 High prices have contributed to the N95 mask shortage — but in the vast majority of cases, the prices are justified by the added complications of the pandemic.
-This is a simple function of supply and demand — demand for filtering facepiece respirators is high and supply is relatively low, although it is increasing as manufacturers ramp up production.
+This is a simple function of supply and demand — demand for filtering facepiece respirators is high and supply was relatively low, although it increased as manufacturers ramped up production.
 Locating supplies and dealing with smaller quantities takes skill and planning.
 Shipping, especially from overseas, has become more complicated and costly.

 Aside from a few cases that made the news early in the pandemic, nobody is hoarding thousands of masks in their basement to resell for a mint.
 Medical supply companies are going through a lot of effort to obtain masks, and selling them to those in need at reasonable prices, given the current conditions.

 What about medical facilities that can’t afford PPE?

 Unfortunately, increased costs created N95 mask shortages for some rural hospitals and clinics treating underserved populations, who were struggling financially before the pandemic and became overwhelmed.
 All of the suppliers we work with have donated masks to these types of facilities, as well as nursing homes, churches, schools, and local charities.

 Where do you obtain the N95 masks for sale here on Pandemic Pal?